 As a child gets older, you should give them more responsibility for completing their homework and encourage their independence by not constantly monitoring them.

 6. Get Creative

-Hopefully, these tips will help you and your children to make the most of homework time and appreciate the value of this out-of-school learning experience.
-Don’t forget to let us know if you are having any problems or need any further homework advice!
+Hopefully, these tips will help you and your children make the most of homework time and appreciate the value of out-of-school learning experiences.